pelithne/aks_workshop/aks_basics.md

 kubectl describe pod <pod name>
 ```

-You can also use ``kubectl describe`` to trouble shoot any problems you might have with the deployment (for instance, a common problem is **Error: ErrImagePull**, which can be caused by incorrect credentials or incorrect address/path to the container in ACR.
+You can also use ``kubectl describe`` to troubleshoot any problems you might have with the deployment (for instance, a common problem is **Error: ErrImagePull**, which can be caused by incorrect credentials or incorrect address/path to the container in ACR.
 It can also happen if the Kubernetes Cluster does not have read permission in the Azure Container Registry.

 Once your container has been pulled and started, showing state **READY**, you can instead start monitoring the **service** to see when a public IP address has been created.